George Diamandy: World War I strategist and soldier

 Diamandy gave a public report on the world conflict and how it fit with Romania's national interest at the National Liberal Party Center of Studies.
 It was published, in 1916, with assistance from the Romanian Academy.
 The same year, he prefaced (as Giorgio Diamandy) Federico Valerio Ratti's monograph on "Latin Romania", published in Florence by I Libri d'Oggi.
-Other such pieces were taken up by various newspapers and magazines, including Universul, L'Indépendence Roumaine, and Rampa.
+Other such pieces were taken up by various newspapers and magazines, including Universul, L'Indépendance Roumaine, and Rampa.
 He also put out a complete collection of his novellas.

 Returning to Chamber after the 1914 elections, Diamandy participated in the heated sessions of December 1915.
 He voiced the mainstream opinion of the PNL in open disputes with the Conservative Petre P. Carp.
 He rejected Carp's fears that a victorious Russia looked set to occupy the Danube Delta, but also noted that he himself had reserves about bringing Romania into the war, and made public his resignation from the "National Action".
 This effectively returned him to the PNL's mainstream, where he continued to campaign in favor of going to war.
 Nevertheless, Diamandy also supported his former ally, Stere, who was being heckled by the other deputies for suggesting that an alliance against Russia was in Romania's benefit.

 Eventually, in summer 1916, Premier Brătianu discarded his reservations, and Romania entered the war as an Entente country.
 While Constantin became tasked with ensuring a direct Russian military involvement and military aid for the Romanian Front, George again volunteered for military service.
 He was reputedly enrolled as a private, but was seen traveling with his own orderly.
 He was detached to the Second Army commandment in the Southern Carpathians, where he held conference with General Alexandru Averescu and other officers.
 Averescu remembered him as a shady figure, not worthy of his trust, and noted in particular Diamandy's ideas about using expanding bullets against the Austro-Hungarian Army (which had reportedly initiated their use in combat).
 Diamandy saw action in the front-line trenches, but was still plagued by his lung and heart problems, and was eventually sent to a hospital behind the lines.
 By then, the Diamandys' forecasts about Bulgarian neutrality and Romanian readiness for war proved misguided, with Romania suffering a scathing defeat in the Battle of Turtucaia.